fedeantuna/clean-solution-template/README.md

 ## Running PostgresSQL locally

-The easiest and simplest way to run a local DB is using Docker.
+The easiest and simplest way to run a local DB is using Podman/Docker.

-Run `docker run --name cst-postgres -e POSTGRES_PASSWORD=password -p 5432:5432 -d postgres:15.3-alpine3.18`.
+Run `podman run --name cst-postgres -e POSTGRES_PASSWORD=password -p 5432:5432 -d postgres:15.3-alpine3.18`.

 The connection string for the PostgresSQL DB in the `appsettings.Development.json` will allow you to connect to the container that got created.